 Second-order Phase Transition Behavior in a Polymer above the Glass Transition Temperature

-Glass transition was primarily considered to be not phase transition; instead, regarded as pseudo secondorder phase transition due to its similarity to the ordinary second-order phase transition.
-Recent single-molecule spectroscopy developments have prompted re-investigating glass transition at the microscopic scale, confirming that the initial classification is correct and revealing that glass transition includes phenomena similar to second-order phase transition.
-They are characterized by microscopic collective polymer motion and discontinuous changes in temperature dependent relaxation times within a temperature window that includes the polymer calorimetric glass transition temperature.
-Generally, atom or molecule collective motion and discontinuous changes in physical quantities including relaxation times characterize critical phenomena associated with second-order phase transitions near specific temperatures.
-Thus, second-order phase transition phenomena are involved in polymer glass transition.
+Glass transition was primarily considered to be not phase transition; however, it has similarity to the second-order phase transition.
+Recent single-molecule spectroscopy developments have prompted re-investigating glass transition at the microscopic scale, revealing that glass transition includes phenomena similar to second-order phase transition.
+They are characterized by microscopic collective polymer motion and discontinuous changes in temperature dependent relaxation times, later of which is similar to critical slowing down, within a temperature window that includes the polymer calorimetric glass transition temperature.
+Considering that collective motion and critical slowing down are accompaniments to critical phenomena, second-order phase transition behavior was identified in polymer glass transition.